keldefrawy/keldefrawy.github.io/_rd_articles/ai-audits-scientific-record.md

 The states are not a universal ladder.
 A pure theorem does not require physical replication; an experimental claim cannot be settled by syntactic proof checking.
 The point is to name what kind of confidence exists.

+The vocabulary itself needs discipline.
+[The National Academies defines *reproducibility* as obtaining consistent computational results from the same data, code, methods, and conditions, and *replicability* as obtaining consistent results in a new study addressing the same question with new data](#source-nasem-reproducibility-2019).
+Other fields sometimes reverse or blend these terms.
+This series uses the National Academies convention so that an artifact rerun is not described as an independent experiment.
+The report also cautions that replication is not always a binary pass/fail event.
+Disagreement can expose a boundary condition rather than prove misconduct or render an entire field false. <span class="rd-evidence-token" data-evidence="D">D</span>

 ## A retraction is not a field verdict

 The 2018 *Nature* paper “Quantized Majorana Conductance” offers a documented experimental case.
 [Nature’s 2021 retraction note](#source-nature-majorana-retraction-2021) records the retraction, links underlying data, and identifies a Microsoft Station Q Delft affiliation for one author.
 [Nature’s contemporaneous report](#source-nature-majorana-microsoft-report-2021) described the work as led by researchers at a Microsoft laboratory in the Netherlands and reported the authors’ concern about insufficient rigor in the original analysis. <span class="rd-evidence-token" data-evidence="D">D</span>